 Cognitive Neuroscience of Language Development Lab

-The Cognitive Neuroscience of Language Development Lab conducts research on neurocognitive mechanisms that underlie language development and disorders in monolingual and bilingual children.
+The Cognitive Neuroscience of Language Development Lab Conducts research on neurocognitive mechanisms that underlie language development and disorders in monolingual and bilingual children.
 The lab has a focus on reading, studying neural correlates of reading in bilingual and multilingual children and adults.
 It also studies early identification and intervention of developmental dyslexia using a multimodal neuroimaging method.
+This lab is run by Dr. Fan Cao.

 Voice and Speech Laboratory